curl/everything-curl/internals/windows-vs-unix.md

   We require WinSock version 2.2 and load this version during global init.

+## File descriptors

-3. The file descriptors for network communication and file operations are not as easily interchangeable as in Unix.
+  File descriptors for network communication and file operations are not as easily interchangeable as in Unix.

   We avoid this by not trying any funny tricks on file descriptors.

+## Stdout

-4. When writing data to stdout, Windows makes end-of-lines the DOS way, thus destroying binary data, although you do want that conversion if it is text coming through... (sigh)
+  When writing data to stdout, Windows makes end-of-lines the DOS way, thus destroying binary data, although you do want that conversion if it is text coming through... (sigh)

   We set stdout to binary under windows

+## Ifdefs

 Inside the source code, We make an effort to avoid `#ifdef [Your OS]`.
 All conditionals that deal with features *should* instead be in the format